canonical/kratos-operator/README.md

 ### get-identity

-This action can be used to get information about an existing identity:
+This action can be used to get information about an existing identity by email or id:

-An identity_id can be used to specify the identity:
+By id:
 ```console
 juju run kratos/0 get-identity identity-id={identity_id}
 ```

-An email can be used to specify the identity as well:
+By email:
 ```console
 juju run kratos/0 get-identity email={email}
 ```